How to Survive Driving in Ireland (and Actually Enjoy It!)

 Though few of the early structures survived, many buildings date from the 12th and 13th centuries.
 It’s also home to perhaps the most remarkable collection of Celtic art found anywhere in Europe.

 Amid stormy skies, we don our rain jackets for a walk around the complex.
 The extensive graveyard is a highlight, with historic stone high crosses standing watch over panoramic views.
 A vast green blanket of rolling hills lurks below.
+It is a spectacular scene.

-Defeated, we duck into a crowded pub in the adorable town of Cashel to fuel up for the final leg of our southern road trip.
+Later we duck into a crowded pub in the adorable town of Cashel to fuel up for the final leg of our southern road trip.

-Less than two hours later, a brilliant blue sky greets us as we roll into Dublin.
+Two hours later, a brilliant blue sky greets us as we roll into Dublin.

 Dublin & Lively Temple Bar